HarithaML/AndroidWiki/README.md

 # AndroidWiki

-Android application using webview to show wiki info of various android versions.
+Android application (java) using webview to show wiki info of various android versions.